P0C-demo/income-tax-mtd-end-to-end-service-guide/source/documentation/making-updates-at-tax-year-end.html.md

 Under the Construction Industry Scheme (CIS), [contractors](https://www.gov.uk/what-you-must-do-as-a-cis-contractor) deduct money from a [subcontractor's](https://www.gov.uk/what-you-must-do-as-a-cis-subcontractor) payments and send it to HM Revenue and Customs (HMRC).

-Currently, under Self Assessment, a subcontractor submits their deductions on their Self-Assessment return and it is checked against HMRC records with what their contractor(s) have submitted.
+Currently, under Self Assessment, a subcontractor submits their deductions on their Self Assessment return and it is checked against HMRC records with what their contractor(s) have submitted.

 Under Making Tax Digital for ITSA, a customer can view what has been submitted by their contractor through their HMRC online services account or their software.
 Customers can complete the following tasks on their CIS deductions: